 Standard services included in the program fee:

 - All meals (with exception of Granada excursion)

 - Complete single or double room accommodation in a Spanish host family (will be housed with another student of same gender)

 - International Health Insurance for duration of the program

-- interview appointments scheduled with Program Directors upon completion of application
+- interview appointments scheduled with Program Director upon completion of application

-Note: Students that withdrawal from the program after acceptance and payment of the program fee may result in financial penalties.
+Note: Students that withdraw from the program after acceptance and payment of the program fee may result in financial penalties.

 Acceptance is contingent upon academic standing.
 Students suspended or dismissed from the program for disciplinary or academic reasons after the start of the program are not eligible for any refund of fees.